MrLetsplay2003/Secret-Reichstag-Web/README.md

 This project is a web version of a modified version of the game ["Secret Hitler"](https://www.secrethitler.com/)

 ## Hosting your own web client using Apache2
+Please keep in mind that these instructions apply to using Apache2 on Linux.
+If you're running it on Windows, you might need to adapt some of the steps.

 First, you need to clone this repo to your server or download the zip file and extract it to an appropriate location (e.g. `/var/www/secretreichstag/`).

 You then need to create a new site configuration file in `/etc/apache2/sites-available/` (e.g. `secretreichstag.conf`) with the following contents